zkmkarlsruhe/YoloOSC/README.md

 If everything went Ok, you should now be able to open the generated project and build/run the example.

+_Note: Some platforms require additional steps before / after project file generation.
+See following sections._

 ### macOS

 On macOS, a couple of additional manual steps are required to use ofxTensorflow2:

 1. Enable C++14 (minimum) or C++17 in openFrameworks (only once, Xcode + Makefile).
 See the detailed steps in the [ofxTensorflow2 readme](https://github.com/zkmkarlsruhe/ofxTensorFlow2#macos).
+2. Generate YoloOSC project files with the ProjectGenerator
-2. Close the YoloOSC project in Xcode if it's open, then run `configure_xcode.sh` with the path to the YoloOSC root directory as argument to configure the Xcode project (after every project regeneration, Xcode only):
+3. Close the YoloOSC project in Xcode if it's open, then run `configure_xcode.sh` to configure the Xcode project (after every project regeneration, Xcode only)\*:
 ```shell
 scripts/configure_xcode.sh .
 ```

-_Note: the `.` is important, it means "this directory."_
+\*_Note: the `.` is important, it means "this directory."_

 For an Xcode build, open the Xcode project, select the "YoloOSC Debug" scheme, and hit "Run".